ntoll/ntoll.github.io/posts/predico.md

 particular prompting context.
 But since it is a computer, it does this mechanically via the operation of transistors etched into silicon chips.

 The AI's _raison d'être_ is to predict characters.
+"Predico ergo sum", as Descartes would not have said.

 This process of thoughtlessly aping responses based upon prior evidence reminds me of a funny story shared by a participant on an